lucas-nadalutti/vesting/README.txt

 Assumptions

-- Inputs will always include vest events before cancel events for a given employee.
+- Inputs will always include vest events before cancel events for any given employee.
 The examples meet this premise, and not assuming this would result in a considerably more complex code with little upside in terms of code evaluation